Violeta-Tejera/Computer_Science_Hangman_Game/README.md

 ![image](https://github.com/Violeta-Tejera/Computer_Science_Hangman_Game/assets/80209320/70eba58a-273a-49a0-ac21-1ab4339f9cd4)

 This game is aimed for people with bare computer science knowledge so that through gamification they can learn more about some computer science concepts and definitions.
+Please note that these definitions are too shallow in order to just provide basic understanding of the concepts.
+There is much more depth and detail to each of them.

 ## Contributing